 Rosella of Daventry from King's Quest: Willing to become a Human Sacrifice to save her homeland from a dragon in her first appearance, inspiring her long-lost brother to fight said dragon.
 In the next game, she takes on a quest in a dangerous and hostile land to save her dad.
 This involves dodging cave trolls, ogres, a triad of witches, a poisonous snake, escaping from a whale, and then killing a wicked fairy.
 Her second game?
 Rescuing an imprisoned king, attacking a were-bear, digging her way out of a volcano, and snapping her boyfriend out of Brainwashed and Crazy.

 Lady Cousland and Lady Aeducan, the Human Female Noble and Dwarven Female Noble respectively, who are two of the potential player characters in Dragon Age: Origins.
-Lady Aeducan is the daughter of the dwarven King Endrin, and thus rightfully a princess; Lady Cousland's father is a Teyrn, which is more on par with a Duke, but a codex in the game notes that her home region of Highever is actually a principality.
+Lady Aeducan is the daughter of the dwarven King Endrin, and thus rightfully a Princess of Orzammar.
+Lady Cousland's father is a Teyrn, which is more on par with a Duke, but a codex in the game notes that her home region of Highever is actually a principality.
 The Couslands don't use princely titles, but even without them, they are second only to the actual royal family in terms of the peerage.
-Also, Lady Cousland is the only player character who can end the game by becoming Queen of Ferelden.
+Also, Lady Cousland is the only player character who can potentially end the game by becoming Queen of Ferelden.

 Though not exactly a princess, the Krogan female known as "Eve" in Mass Effect 3 is the only volunteer who survived a series of gruesome experiments to restore her species ability to reproduce, wears a veil, is very soft spoken, and needs to be escorted to an escort ship.
 When taken from her pod to step into the shuttle, another group of attackers come around the corner, to which she just grabs Wrex's shotgun and blasts them all away, stating that she doesn't need babysitting.
 She's still a Krogan after all.
-Liara, beeing the daughter of a highly revered leadership figure withing Asari society would count then, too.
+Liara, being the daughter of a highly revered leadership figure withing Asari society would count then, too.
 After all, she could flay you with her mind.

 Yggdra Union: Although she becomes a Distressed Damsel during an episode, requiring her friend Milanor to go rescue her, Yggdra Yuril Artwaltz fits the trope during all remaining chapters, leading the Fantasinian Royal Army in the retaking of her kingdom, then the invasion of Bronquia, from the frontlines.
 In between these two campaigns, she even becomes a Badass Queen.

-Golden Sun: Dark Dawn has Sveta of Morgal, who among other things hides her status from the heroes for fear they'll think she's involved in the sticky political situations of the plot.
-Once trouble starts, she joins the party to help end the Grave Eclipse and atone for it on her brother's behalf, culminating in an attempted Heroic Sacrifice... and she's one of the most powerful player characters in the game, even without counting her beast form.
+Sveta of Morgal, who among other things hides her status from the heroes for fear they'll think she's involved in the sticky political situations of the plot.
+Once trouble starts, she joins the party to help end the Grave Eclipse and atone for it on her brother's behalf, culminating in an attempted Heroic Sacrifice… and she's one of the most powerful player characters in the game, even without counting her beast form.